WHO WE ARE

 Dr Violaine Verougstraete

-Chemicals Management Director
+Health, Environment and Chemicals Director

 She studied medicine and industrial toxicology at the Catholic University of Louvain, and obtained her PhD in Public Health in 2005.